Ever wonder why some people have rock star virtual employees and others dump their employees after a couple of months?

 The advancement of fiber networks and technology has increased the popularity of virtual workers.
 A global workforce can allow a small business to become a medium business without a significant upfront investment.
 With virtual meetings on Skype, having someone halfway around the world answer your phone with VOIP, and the ability to exchange large files, the use of offshore virtual employees is growing exponentially.

-The key to success for onboarding a virtual employee is similar to bringing on an employee.
+The key to success in onboarding a virtual employee is similar to bringing on an employee.
 If you are a good manager then you will have success.
 If you are not so good a manager then you will still have challenges, only heightened by the distance.

 The key is planning.
-Having the tasks defined, the schedule required and the training prepared in advance helps have your virtual employee become productive the fastest.
+Having the tasks defined, the schedule required and the training prepared in advance helps your virtual employee become productive the fastest.

-Make certain you allocate time early in the training process to familiarize your virtual employee with your business, who are your customers, what services or products that you provide, the geography of where you serve, how you make money, what your mission is, and your core values.
-By teaching your virtual employee all of this, it will help them see into your business and understand the interrelationships of your business and become better problem solvers.
+Make certain you allocate time early in the training process to familiarize your virtual employee with your business, who are your customers, what services or products you provide, the geography of where you serve, how you make money, what your mission is, and your core values.
+Teaching your virtual employee all of this, it will help them see into your business and understand the interrelationships of your business and become better problem solvers.

 For each task develop a process, procedure, and training.
-Well run businesses have a written process for everything you need to get the job done.
+Well-run businesses have a written process for everything you need to get the job done.
 A virtual employee will test the strength of that process as they will follow the instructions provided.
-The better the detail and more complete the process, the better the result.
+The better the detail and the more complete the process, the better the result.
 If your virtual employee isn’t getting the results you want or need, look at the training.

 These pieces of training are the key to delegation.
 We recommend a combination of video & written documentation that your virtual employee can repeatedly use and then if there is a change of process – having them keep the procedures up to date.

 HireSmarterVirtualEmployees.com uses video training extensively.
 Easy to produce and update, a library of training is always available to the virtual employee with a subscription to the online web service.
 Book your FREE appointment today!